 - When appropriate, research protocols must be reviewed and approved by the IRB prior to the Department of Defense approval.
 Consult with the Department of Defense funding component to see whether this is a requirement. - Service members must follow their command policies regarding the requirement to obtain command permission to participate in research involving human subjects while on-duty or off-duty. - There may be specific educational requirements or certification required by DOD above the educational requirements required by the institution.
-It is the Principal Investigator's responsibility to ensure that research staff has completed all appropriate educational requirements as mandated by DOD policy.
-The Department of Defense component may evaluate the education policies to ensure the personnel are qualified to perform the research, based on the complexity and risk of the research. - The disclosure regarding provisions for research-related injury follows the requirements of the DOD component.
-The PI is responsible for informing the IRB, in writing, if there are any additional requirements from the DOD Component regarding the provision of care in the case of a research-related injury.
+The IRB staff will assure all additional requirements as noted by the protocol are completed prior to approval of the study.
+The Department of Defense component may evaluate the education policies to ensure the personnel are qualified to perform the research, based on the complexity and risk of the research. - The disclosure regarding provisions for research-related injury follows the requirements of the DOD component. - When conducting multisite research a formal agreement is required to specify the roles and responsibilities of each party including a Statement of Work (SOW) and specific assignment of responsibilities. - Surveys performed on Department of Defense personnel must be submitted, reviewed, and approved by the Department of Defense after the research protocol is reviewed and approved by the IRB. - If consent is to be obtained from the research subjects' legal representative, the research must intend to benefit the individual participant. - The determination that research is intended to be beneficial to the individual research subject must be made by an IRB.

-- When conducting multisite research, a formal agreement is required to specify the roles and responsibilities of each party including a Statement of Work (SOW) and specific assignment of responsibilities. - Surveys performed on Department of Defense personnel must be submitted, reviewed, and approved by the Department of Defense after the research protocol is reviewed and approved by the IRB. - If consent is to be obtained from the research subjects' legal representative, the research must intend to benefit the individual participant. - The determination that research is intended to be beneficial to the individual research subject must be made by an IRB. - When Investigators are following ICH-GCP (E6) guidelines, Investigators and research staff must provide all the disclosures and follow the requirements pertaining to consent covered by ICH-GCP(E6). - The Investigator and research staff are aware of the specific DOD requirements and have been educated about these requirements. - The research does NOT involve prisoners of war or detainees as subjects.
+- When investigators are following ICH-GCP (E6) guidelines, investigators and research staff must provide all the disclosures and follow the requirements pertaining to consent covered by ICH-GCP(E6). - The investigator and research staff are aware of the specific DOD requirements and have been educated about these requirements. - The research does NOT involve prisoners of war or detainees as subjects.

-15.2.2 DOD Criteria for Waiver of Consent
+15.2.1 DOD Criteria for Waiver of Consent